AdobeDocs/journey-optimizer.fr-FR/help/using/building-journeys/troubleshooting.md

 <!--Most of the time, errors detected by the system are linked to errors visible on the activities but they can also relate to other issues.
 In all cases, check alerts and resolve the issue using to the error description.
 If you cannot identify the issue, use the **[!UICONTROL Copy details]** button to store the alerts, and send them to your administrator.-->

 Les erreurs et les avertissements globaux du parcours apparaissent en tête de liste.
-Ceux liés à des activités spécifiques sont répertoriés ensuite, par ordre d&#39;activité ou d&#39;apparition dans le parcours, de gauche à droite.
+Les erreurs et les avertissements liés à des activités spécifiques sont répertoriés ensuite, par ordre d’activité ou d’apparition dans le parcours, de gauche à droite.
 Au bas de la liste des alertes, le bouton **[!UICONTROL Copier les détails]** permet de copier des informations techniques sur le parcours, utiles pour résoudre les problèmes.

 ## Ajouter un chemin d’accès alternatif {#canvas-add-path}